Changes to recycling 2017–2018

 Are there going to be any more changes to waste collection services?

 I don’t have any recycling bins – only bags.
-Will I get a bin?
+Will I get a 240-litre recycling bin?

 I prefer to use bags for my recycling – do I have to change to a bin?

-Yes, the city is phasing out the bags and replacing them with recycling bins.
+Yes, the city has phased out the bags and replaced them with recycling bins.

-What if I don’t have enough space in my yellow-topped recycling bin?
+What if I don’t have enough space in my 240-litre recycling bin?

-I run a business that produces a lot of recycling – what if the bins are full before the next collection?
+I run a business that produces a lot of recycling – what if my bin is full before the next collection?

 The city is aware that some commercial premises create a large amount of recycling and, therefore, is offering the option of extra bins or an extra collection.
 To discuss your recycling collection requirements, contact the city’s waste department on 9387 0921.
 Please note: this option is for commercial premises and multi-residential complexes only.